top of page

 RAWR Energy

 Crabcore isn’t just a sound or a look.
 It’s defined by its audial and visual experience.
 Musically, crabcore lives in the chaotic realm of metalcore and electronicore, characterized by synth-heavy breakdowns that pulse like a rave, soaring vocal choruses (often auto-tuned or piercingly high-pitched), and dramatic tempo changes that shift from pummeling riffs to dancey interludes.
-Expect screamed vocals, low-tuned guitars, random euro-dance sections that feel like a DJ snuck into the studio, and the unmistakable cut of the china cymbal when it matters most.
+We got screamed vocals, low-tuned guitars, random euro-dance sections, and the unmistakable cut of the china cymbal when it matters most.

-Visually, crabcore is pure theater.
-Bands synchronize their movements like a metalcore boy band, squatting low in exaggerated, crab-like stances—legs spread, knees bent, swaying in time with the breakdown.
-This iconic “crabwalk” is joined by other antics: the “treadmill” (running in place), and dramatic flourishes like guitar flips (Talledega Bench Press) or synchronized headbangs.
-The frontman steals the show, hyping the crowd with commands, all performed with a playful, self-aware energy that screams “we’re here to have fun."
+Visually, crabcore is pure theater (and a friggin workout).
+Bands synchronize their movements like a metalcore boy band, squatting low in exaggerated, crab-like stances with legs spread, knees bent, swaying in time with the breakdown.
+This iconic “crabwalk” is joined by other antics: the “treadmill” (running in place), and dramatic flourishes like guitar flips (Talladega Bench Press) or synchronized headbangs.
+The frontman contributes (for once) by hyping the crowd with commands, all performed with a playful, self-aware energy that screams “we’re here to have fun."
 Together, these sounds and sights create a subgenre that’s as much about the performance as the music, with plenty of fans and even more haterz.

 Crabcore Never Die